Horsemeat scandal set to spur tougher EU food tests

 The initial one-month testing plan would include premises handling horsemeat to check whether potentially harmful equine medicine residues have entered the food chain, Borg said, with the first results expected by mid-April.

-The scandal erupted when tests carried out in Ireland revealed that meat in products labeled as beef was in fact up to 100 percent horsemeat.
-Operators in at least eight EU countries have since been dragged into the affair, raising fears of a pan-European labeling fraud.
+The scandal erupted when tests carried out in Ireland revealed that meat in products labelled as beef was in fact up to 100 percent horsemeat.
+Operators in at least eight EU countries have since been dragged into the affair, raising fears of a pan-European labelling fraud.

 Officials have said no risk to public health from the adulterated foods has been identified at this stage but testing for horse medicine in meat is being undertaken to be sure.